Coffee Shops & Cafes in Bristol

 Head to Watershed, ArnolfiniNo.1 Harbourside or Mud Dock for a cuppa with a harbour view, or Dareshack, Spicer + ColeSmall St Espresso and Full Court Press for speciality coffee.

 Looking for something a bit different?
-Sample some Moomin-themed boba teas and lemonades at CUPP x Moomin Boba House, or enjoy your coffee in an edible cup from Prior Shop.
+Sample some Moomin-themed boba teas and lemonades at CUPP x Moomin Boba House or take a seat in the old dining hall of Bristol Castle in the Vaulted Chambers Cafe in Castle Park.

 The main shopping areas in the city not only have well-known high street brands, but are also a haven of independent cafes and restaurants, where you’re never short of a place to stop to fill up on wholesome, locally-sourced food.